Katherine Woodthorpe

-Katherine Lesley Woodthorpe is an Australian chair and company director, president and fellow of the Australian Academy of Technology and Engineering, and fellow of the Australian Institute of Company Directors.
+Katherine Lesley Woodthorpe is an Australian chair and company director, and Fellow of the Australian Academy of Technology and Engineering, and fellow of the Australian Institute of Company Directors.
 She has also been chair of the Cooperative Research Centre (CRC) for Bushfire and Natural Hazards, chair of Antarctic Climate and Ecosystems CRC, as well as Chair of National Climate Science Advisory Committee.

 Early life and career

 Woodthorpe was born in Malaysia and grew up in Hong Kong.
 She obtained a honours degree in chemistry, at the University of Manchester Institute of Science and Technology, then a PhD in chemistry from the University of Leicester.
 She worked in Western Australia, and then Europe, as well as selling medical products in Western Australia.
 She was employed in her role in Western Australia during a time when women were 'discriminated against', and not allowed to work underground nor drink with their colleagues.
 She has one son.
 She has served on the board of the Olivia Newton-John Cancer Research Institute, as well as charing the Hearing CRC, and the tech start-up Fishburners.

 Woodthorpe was the Chief Executive of AVCAL, which is the Australian Private Equity and Venture Capital Association.
 She has worked in private equity and insurance sectors, as well as technology, healthcare and mining industries.
 She is also a fellow of the Australian Institute of Company Directors.

-In 2022 she became the first woman appointed president of the Australian Academy of Technological Sciences and Engineering.
+In 2022 she became the first woman appointed President of the Australian Academy of Technological Sciences and Engineering.